In order to have the most fun and enjoy safe rides we do ask that riders obey the following guidelines:

 - It is a great asset to have a mobile phone on rides to assist with communication and coordination.

 - Finally it is important to point out that we are NOT an official riding organization or Cycling Club.
 No charge is made for those wishing to ride with us.
 We are just a group of individuals that like riding our bikes together.
 We take no responsibility for any loss, injury, mishap or accident that may occur on any ride.
 Any individual wishing to ride with us takes full personal responsibility for their own safety and wellbeing while involved in any of our activities.
 It is important to point out that cycling can be dangerous and that accidents or injuries can occur, either caused by the cyclist themselves or by other parties.
 By participating with us you are agreeing that neither you or other parties acting on your behalf, will have any right to pursue legal compensation for any injury or loss suffered while so participating.
-Any person wishing to participate in our rides should first download the legal liability waiver form, complete it and hand it in before their first ride.

 Role of the Ride Organiser